sdcnku/micropython/docs/openmvcam/tutorial/uart_control.rst

 `Python Struct Module <https://docs.python.org/3/library/struct.html>`_ for more information.

-Now, if you'd like to receive data just use the `UART.any()` method along with the `UART.read()` method.
+Now, if you'd like to receive data just use the `pyb.UART.any()` method along with the `pyb.UART.read()` method.
 Note that you'll need to code up some sort of state machine to receive data reliability.
 For example, see the ``Examples->Pixy Emulation->pixy_uart_emulation.py`` example.